javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 So, the full set of properties and methods of a given node comes as the result of the inheritance.

-For instance, `<input>` element is of the [HTMLInputElement](https://html.spec.whatwg.org/multipage/forms.html#htmlinputelement) class:
+For example, let's consider the DOM object for an `<input>` element.
+It belongs to [HTMLInputElement](https://html.spec.whatwg.org/multipage/forms.html#htmlinputelement) class.
+It gets properties and methods as a superposition of:

-- `HTMLInputElement` itself provides input-specific properties.
+- `HTMLInputElement` -- this class provides input-specific properties, and inherits from...
-- It inherits the common HTML element methods (and getters/setters) from `HTMLElement` class.
+- `HTMLElement` -- it provides common HTML element methods (and getters/setters) and inherits from...
-- Then it supports common element methods, because `HTMLElement` inherits from `Element`.
+- `Element` -- provides generic element methods and inherits from...
-- Then it supports common DOM node properties, because it inherits from `Node`.
+- `Node` -- provides common DOM node properties and inherits from...
-- Finally, it supports events (to be covered), because it inherits from `EventTarget`.
+- `EventTarget` -- gives the support for events (to be covered),
-- (and for completeness: `EventTarget` inherits from `Object`)
+- ...and finally it inherits from `Object`, so "pure object" methods like `hasOwnProperty` are also available.

-To see the DOM node class name, we can remember that an object usually has the `constructor` property.
-It references to the class constructor, so the `constructor.name` is what we need:
+To see the DOM node class name, we can recall that an object usually has the `constructor` property.
+It references to the class constructor, and `constructor.name` is its name:

 ```js run
 alert( document.body.constructor.name ); // HTMLBodyElement